 In addition we provide follow-up care with the offer of a visit from our Pastoral Care Team and an annual Memorial Service held in November for those who have been bereaved at any time in their lives.
 Many people find this very helpful.

 Coronavirus: (June 2020)

-We are now able to offer small funerals with up to 20 people in St. Anne's church.
+We are now able to offer funeral in St. Anne's church.
 We continue to offer services at the Crematorium and local Woodland Burial Site.
 We will work with you, within government guidelines, to provide the best service, as safely as possible, to remember your loved one.

-We will be offering memorial services where all mourners can be accommodated as the lockdown restrictions ease.
+We are also offering memorial services where all mourners can be accommodated now lockdown restrictions have eased.

 From time to time we arrange evenings hosted in church or elsewhere to give an opportunity to get together over a cup of coffee or tea and some cake and to talk about that most taboo of subjects...
 Death.

 We would all rather think about life and how to live it, but sometimes it is important that we consider how to approach well the end of life .
 This Thursday will be a great opportunity to talk about what we think happens at the end of life, to discover together, from each other's experience, how to manage some practical aspects of preparing for the end, and to listen to each other as we tackle the big questions we have around the subject.

 The format of the evening is informal.
 There is no presentation and no expectation that you will take part - just come and enjoy the company, we would love to see you and anyone you would like to invite.